SurafelFikadu/Project-Vat-and-Service-Charge-Calculator/README.md

 ## link to project

-you can find the project link [here](https://vat-service-calculator-alx-portfolio.netlify.app)
+You can find the project App link [here](https://vat-service-calculator-alx-portfolio.netlify.app)

 ## Technology used in this project